ironhack-labs/lab-angular-cinema-billboard/readme.md

 - Add a `getMovies()` method, that will return the array of movies.
 - Add a `getMovie(id)` method, that receives a number id as a parameter and returns an object from the `Movies` array.

-### Iteration 2: Routes
+### Iteration 2 | Routes

-In the second iteration of this exercise, we will create two different routes to show the information of our cinema.
+In the second iteration of this exercise, we will create two different routes to show the details of our cinema.

 In the main page of the application, we will show a list with all the movies in the cinema.
-Once you click in one of the movies, you will see all the information of a movie.
+Once you click on one of the movies, you will see the movie's details.

-First of all, we have to install `@angular/router` in the project, and create the components we will use to show the information: `MyHomeComponent` and `MyMovieComponent`.
+We will create the components that will be used to show the information: `MyHomeComponent` and `MyMovieComponent`.
 Once we have created all the components we need, we have to create two different routes:

 - `/home`, that will render the `MyHomeComponent` component.
-- `/movie/:ud`, that will render the `MyMovieComponent` component.
+- `/movie/:id`, that will render the `MyMovieComponent` component.

-We will not create the logic of each component yet, but we have to add the `<router-outlet></router-outlet>` tag in the `app.component.html` file to be able to load the different information depending on the indicated route.
+Remember, we also have to add the `<router-outlet></router-outlet>` tag in the `app.component.html` file to be able to load the different information depending on the indicated route.

-**Tasks**

-- Add the `@angular/router` to the project.
+#### Tasks

 - Create two components:
   - `MyHomeComponent`
   - `MyMovieComponent`